Southern Grampians

 Educational attainment in Southern Grampians aligns closely with national averages, showing typical qualification patterns and performance metrics

-Eleven schools serve 427 students in the area, which has typical Australian school conditions (ICSEA: 1000) with balanced educational opportunities.
-The schools include nine primary, one secondary, and one K-12 school.
-School capacity is limited locally (6.8 places per 100 residents vs 14.1 regionally), leading many families to travel for schooling.
+Eleven schools serve 427 students, with typical Australian school conditions (ICSEA: 1000) and balanced educational opportunities.
+The educational mix includes nine primary, one secondary, and one K-12 school.
+Local school capacity is limited at 6.8 places per 100 residents compared to the regional average of 14.1, leading many families to travel for schooling.
+Note: where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education